apache/logging-log4cxx/src/site/markdown/change-report-gh.md

 * SMTP and Telnet appenders use secure-by-default configurations
    \[[#734](https://github.com/apache/logging-log4cxx/pull/734)\]

-* CharsetEncoder::getUTF8Encoder() replaces an invalid sequence with the Unicode replacement character to when Log4cxx is built using LOG4CXX_CHARSET=utf-8
+* The encoder returned by CharsetEncoder::getUTF8Encoder() inserts the Unicode replacement character (0xFFFD) to indicate an invalid codepoint
    \[[#730](https://github.com/apache/logging-log4cxx/pull/730)\]

 The following issues have been addressed: